IBM-Bluemix-Docs/third-party/tutorial-onboard-vsimage.md

 {: #vsimage-onboard-readme}
 {: step}

-After the sample virtual server image is published in the catalog, users can view the installation instructions from the Readme tab on the product details page.
-Complete the following steps to edit the description of the readme file.
+The TGZ file that you imported to your private catalog includes a readme file that provides instructions for installing the virtual server image.
+If you want to make updates to the readme file, you can edit it directly from your private catalog.
+For the purposes of this tutorial, the following steps describe how to edit the description of the readme file.

 1. Click **Edit readme**.
 1. Click the **Edit** icon ![Edit icon](../icons/icon_write.svg), and update the description with the following sentence: